janak0ff/devops-blog/src/data/blog/linux/ssh to your vm shell.md

 ---

-# Set up SSH key-based authentication.
+## set up SSH key-based authentication.

  This method is more secure than using passwords and allows you to log in without typing a password every time.

 ---

-## 🔐 What Is SSH Key-Based Authentication?
+##  What Is SSH Key-Based Authentication?

 SSH keys are a pair of cryptographic keys:
 - **Private Key**: You keep this on your local machine (host), and it must be kept secret.